orbitbot/mithril-underpants/README.md

 <br>
 ### Running tests

-After installation (*NB.* examples depend on `gulp` being available as a global package, also for CI machine), the following commands can be used:
+After installation (*NB.* examples depend on `gulp` being available as a global package), the following commands can be used:

 - unit tests: `gulp karma`
 - integration tests: `gulp integration`

 Test setup configuration can be found in `config/karma.conf`, and `config/protractor.conf` in combination with `gulpfile.js`.

 <br>
 ### Colophon